wazuh/wazuh-qa/docs/tests/integration/test_logcollector/index.md

 #### Test location

-For each location and exclude option specified in configuration file, we check if `logcollector` is analyzing or excluding the required files.
+For each location and exclude option specified in the configuration file, check if `logcollector` is analyzing or excluding the required files.